nerdyjohnny/ovidoc/docs/source/guidelines.rst

 Ban Appeals
 ``````
+Ban appeals and request can be submitted at http://discord.gg/Erg3fCV7zh in the #support channel.

 If you are banned from the discord and wish to appeal your ban, open a issue at https://github.com/nerdyjohnny/ovicommunity/issues

-All other ban appeals are to be open in the #support channel on the discord.

 Staff Expectations